 Full potential of the SAW process

-Submerged arc welding (SAW) is a high-efficiency, high-productivity, wire-fed process that is often used in demanding heavy industrial applications such as pressure vessel fabrication, offshore and wind tower production.
+Submerged arc welding (SAW) is a high-efficiency, high-productivity, wire-fed process.
+It's often used in demanding heavy industrial applications such as pressure vessel fabrication, offshore and wind tower production.

-While solid wires are a common and familiar choice for SAW, the productivity benefits of the process can be improved even more when paired with cored wire.
+Solid wires are a familiar choice for SAW.
+But the productivity benefits of the process can be improved even more when paired with cored wire.

 This article discusses the advantages that can be found by using cored wire in SAW applications.